geoffreylitt/homepage/source/articles/2021-03-05-bring-your-own-client.html.md

 - Also relates to document-centric computing ideas like OpenDoc.
 Some [recent notes](https://twitter.com/geoffreylitt/status/1362779218241855494) I took on why that failed...
 - Part of the solution may involve extracting and synchronizing data from cloud services without going through official APIs, as demonstrated in my [Wildcard](/wildcard) project.

-## Brief Aside: idea incubation

-I actually wrote this note 10 months ago and had totally forgotten about it.

-An hour ago, I randomly came across it and was quite amused.
-It includes some ideas which I _thought_ I had started thinking about only recently.
-But it turns out they've been incubating in my mind for a long time.
-Funny how that works!

 ## I'm working on this!

 I'm currently pursuing a PhD at MIT doing research on this topic.
 Lots of challenges and open questions ahead, but I have some ideas for how to make progress.
 I'm particularly excited about clever ways to incrementally nudge us from the status quo to a BYOC world, rather than reinventing everything.